Skip to Content

 1. Install and configure additional tools like OpenLens (with OpenLens Node/Pod Menu Extension) or k9s

-In this guide we will use Flannel as as a basic option for CNI.
+Flannel it is a basic option for CNI.

 1. Add Flannel Helm repository